alleyinteractive/tmsconnect/README.md

 This module has been integrated into the object post type as post meta and needs further development.

 ### Events Module
-A custom post type has been defined for events but needs further development.
+This has not been implemented and needs further development.

 ### Sites Module
-This has been implemented as a custom taxonomy and needs further development.
+This has not been implemented and needs further development.

 ### Insurance Module
-This exists as object post meta data and needs further development.
+This has not been implemented and needs further development.